Tupolev Tu-144: Personal factors

 Leonid Selyakov, a notable Soviet aircraft designer, considered the primary reason for ending the Soviet Supersonic Transport project to be the personal factor—the role of the Chief Designer, who failed to show due courage and defend his Bureau's brainchild following the tragic event near Yegoryevsk.
 "Cowardice and progress are incompatible," Selyakov sternly summarized.

 G.A.
 Cheryomukhin identified several major "blows" to the Tu-144 project.
-The first three were the death of Andrei Tupolev in 1972, the disaster at the Air Show in 1973, and the death of the active and authoritative Minister of the USSR's Aviation Industry Pyotr Vasilievich Dementyev (1907–1977).
+The first three were the death of Andrei Tupolev in 1972, the disaster at the Paris Air Show in 1973, and the death of the active and authoritative Minister of the USSR's Aviation Industry Pyotr Dementyev (1907–1977).
 Dementyev had been at the helm of the domestic aviation industry for many years and was one of the champions of the SST program.
 The fourth blow came with Aleksey Tupolev's direction on 30 May 1978, to cancel the SST flight and temporarily halt aircraft operations.
 Cheryomukhin bitterly noted, "...our own leader – A.A.
 Tupolev – personally stopped the operation of the Tu-144, depriving the world of a source of evidence of the rationality of supersonic flight over land..."

 After project cancellation

 After ceasing the Tu-144 programme, Tu-144D No. 77114 (aircraft 101 or 08-2) carried out test flights between the 13–20 July 1983 to establish 13 world records registered with the Fédération Aéronautique Internationale (FAI).

 These records established an altitude of 18200 m with a range of loads up to 30 tonnes, and a sustained speed of 2032 km/h over a closed circuit of up to 2000 km with similar loads.

 To put the numbers in perspective, Concorde's service ceiling under a typical Transatlantic flight payload of 10 tonnes was 18290 m, and this is higher than the record set by the Tu-144D.
-According to unverified sources, during a 26 March 1974 test flight a Concorde reached its maximum speed ever of 2370 km/h (Mach 2.23) at an altitude of 19415 m, and during subsequent test flights reached maximum altitude of 20700 m.
+According to unverified sources, during a 26 March 1974 test flight a Concorde reached its maximum speed ever of 2370 km/h (Mach 2.23) at an altitude of 19415 m, and during subsequent test flights reached a maximum altitude of 20700 m.

 Concorde was originally designed for cruising speeds up to Mach 2.2, but its regular service speed was limited to Mach 2.02 to extend airframe life.
 One of Tupolev's web site pages states that "TU-144 and TU-160 aircraft operation has demonstrated expediency of limitation of cruise supersonic speed of M=2.0 to provide structure service life and to limit cruising altitude".